teodorwisniewski/data_engineering_udacity/data_lake_project/README.md

 ## General outline
-The ETL process can be divised into the following step.
+The ETL process can be divided into the following step.
 1. Loading data from s3 bucket
 2. Transforming data data
-3. Uploading data into the s3 bucket.
+3. Uploading data into the s3 bucket in the parquet format.

 ## The star schema of the database